 How You Can Help

 Volunteers on this project play an essential role in the care of the rescued animals and their contribution is invaluable.
 Like many conservation programs funds are greatly lacking and a willing volunteer labor force is essential to the success of the projects.

 Volunteers are primarily involved in maintaining the grounds and enclosures to ensure the animals have a clean and enriching environment.
 Other work may include collection and preparation of food, exercising, grooming and feeding animals and assisting with day visitors to the centre.

 Please note that many of the animal related tasks are completed in the early morning, before day visitors arrive.
 Volunteers wishing to assist with these duties can arrange to work from 7am - 9:30am on certain days.

 Volunteers will contribute in a number of ways and can expect to undertake many of the following tasks:

 - Feed animals – including bottle feeding rescued infant animals when required

 - Maintain paths, signs and other infrastructure

-- Build, repair and maintain the animal enclosures.
+- Repair and maintain animal enclosures.

 As with all of our Animal Welfare Programs, physical interaction between humans and wild animals is restricted.
 Please remember these are rescue centers, not petting zoos.